svijsv/GHMon/README.md

 directory can mostly be ignored.

-Settings specific to a particular build are taken from an 'instance' directory defined in the environment variable `INSTANCE_DIR`, an example of which can be found at `config/instance`.
+Settings specific to a particular build are taken from an 'instance' directory defined in the environment variable `INSTANCE_DIR`, examples of which can be found at `config/examples`.
 * `config.h` and `advanced.h` contain general configuration details.
 * `sensors/sensor_defs.h` contains the implementation details of the sensors.
 * `actuators/actuator_defs.h` contains the implementation details of the actuators.